carlosfrancia/ansible-elk-docker/readme.md

 ## Dockerized ELK stack

-Used to provision an ephemeral lab for ELK training on ec2 with amazon linux.
-This will build a number of single ELK systems in Docker container.
+Used to provision a dockerized version of ELK (ELasticsearch-Logstash-Kibana) on ec2 with amazon linux.
+This will build a number of single ELK systems on Docker containers.
 The following components will be installed on each ec2 instance:

 - Docker
 - Elasticsearch (Docker container)